jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

-persisted by using the `@Region` mapping annotation and declare the `@EnableEntityDefinedRegions` annotation on the main `@SpringBootApplication` class in conjunction with the `@EnableClusterConfiguration` annotation, not only does SBDG create the required client Region, but it also sends the configuration metadata for this Region to the servers in the cluster to create the matching, required server Region, where the data for your application entity is
+persisted by using the `@Region` mapping annotation and declare the `@EnableEntityDefinedRegions` annotation on the main `@SpringBootApplication` class in conjunction with the `@EnableClusterConfiguration` annotation, not only does [spring-boot-gemfire-name] create the required client Region, but it also sends the configuration metadata for this Region to the servers in the cluster to create the matching, required server Region, where the data for your application entity is